Igigog/anomaly-modding-book/src/tutorials/addons/mcm.md

 ### <a name="per-save-mcm-options"></a>Per-save MCM settings

-*This uses [dph-hcl's orginal script](https://www.moddb.com/mods/stalker-anomaly/addons/151-mcm-13-mcm-savefile-storage).
+*This uses [dph-hcl's original script](https://www.moddb.com/mods/stalker-anomaly/addons/151-mcm-13-mcm-savefile-storage).
 Refer to their mod and script for more.*

 > dph-hcl's original function has been aliased here as `ui_mcm.store_in_save(path)`.
 This function can be called safely as MCM will simply print an error if dph-hcl's script is missing.